Create a multilingual site

 Sitejet has now duplicated all previously created pages in the background and stored the necessary language information accordingly.
 Now, switch to the page manager of the respective language by clicking on the link button to the right of the language.
 For this example, we switch to the page manager for the German pages:

-Please note that changes to the pages that are made to one language do not affect the pages structure in other languages.
+Please note that changes to the pages that are made to one language do not affect the structure of the pages in other languages.

 When copying pages, new IDs are assigned to all elements.
 Therefore, ensure sure that all animations work as desired on the new pages of the additional language.
 Note that a manual translation/adjustment of the texts and button descriptions is required.